Online Master’s Degrees in Clinical Mental Health Counseling

 Online students will need to make visits to campus on three occasions: for an in-person orientation, for a class in advanced group counseling, and for a pre-practicum.
 The orientation takes place at the beginning of the program, while the other two on-campus requirements are scheduled in the summer over three days to allow for maximum flexibility.
 The program comprises 60 credits and includes practicum and internship experiences within a student’s local community.

-The curriculum includes courses such as psychiatric rehabilitation; theories of counseling; multicultural & gender issues in counseling; advanced individual counseling; advanced group counseling; and principles of rehabilitation & mental health counseling.
+The curriculum includes courses such as psychiatric rehabilitation, theories of counseling, multicultural and gender issues in counseling, advanced individual counseling, advanced group counseling, and principles of rehabilitation and mental health counseling.

 • Location: Billings, MT